Immutable will launch Ethereum token for Gods Unchained

 Other solutions to Ethereum are creating alternative, faster cryptocurrencies with different methods of reaching a consensus.
 But these alternatives aren’t as popular as Ethereum.
 Another solution is to create a side chain, with a different kind of processing for transactions.
 But Immutable believes those solutions can fail because their security isn’t still as strong as Ethereum’s.
 If the security fails, then so does the authenticity of the NFT, and that would be disastrous, Immutable said.

 For more information on $GODS, keep an eye on this link for updates around eligibility, distribution methods, and ways to claim and earn tokens.
+Immutable has about 100 employees, with 40 of them working on Gods Unchained.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: